 We supplement the analysis of the factors associated with use of the PPPLF with analysis of the factors that determined the speed with which banks turned to the PPPLF.
 How quickly banks turned to the facility is measured by the number of days between the day that the PPPLF started making loans and the day that the bank actually borrowed; banks that do not borrow by June 30, 2020 have observations that are censored on that day.
 We analyze this data using survival analysis.
-Because survival analysis utilizes additional information (time until the bank borrowed, rather than just whether or not the bank borrowed) and controls for the censored nature of the data (that on June 30, 2020 we stop observing whether or not the bank borrowed from the PPPLF), this approach enhances our understanding of the factors that contributed to PPPLF usage.
+Because survival analysis utilizes additional information (time until the bank borrowed, rather than just whether or not the bank borrowed) and controls for the censored nature of the data (that on June 30, 2020 we stop observing whether or not the bank borrowed)

-&lt;sup>22 These statistics are conditioned on the banks having loan collateral pledged as of January 31, 2020, and do not reflect the total number of banks with PPPLF paperwork in place.
+22 These statistics are conditioned on the banks having loan collateral pledged as of January 31, 2020, and do not reflect the total number of banks with PPPLF paperwork in place.

-&lt;sup>23 While they look at somewhat different size categories than we do, Glancy, Gross and Ionescu (2020) do note that larger banks experienced more significant increases in deposits than did smaller banks in the early days of the COVID-19 episode.
+23 While they look at somewhat different size categories than we do, Glancy, Gross and Ionescu (2020) do note that larger banks experienced more significant increases in deposits than did smaller banks in the early days of the COVID-19 episode.